6 reasons not to build a Data Lake

 Data warehouse versus data lake

 The most significant difference between a data warehouse and a data lake is that a data warehouse is filled with structured data, whereas a data lake is unstructured.
 The advantage of a warehouse is that its structure makes it easier to find answers to BI questions than a data lake.
 However, a data lake can house much more complex and/or larger quantities of data.
-This data can then be employed in an analysis when needed.
+This data can then be employed for analysis when needed.

 Is more always better?